 Note: The user must clear the IFS bit associated with the ADC in the interrupt controller before the PxRDY bit is cleared.
 Failure to do so may cause interrupts to be lost.
 The reason is that the ADC will possibly have another interrupt pending.
-If the user clears the PxRDY bit first, the ADC may generate another interrupt request, but if the user then clears the IFS bit, the interrupt request will be erased.
+If the user clears the PxRDY bit first, the ADC may the user then clears the IFS bit, the interrupt request will be erased.